Musical Form – Rubber Mould or Useful Framework

 - The Continuation Phrase: This repeats fragments of the basic idea, usually with increased harmonic rhythm, ending in a cadence, to confirm the key.
 Sometimes this ends with a modulation, to confirm a new key.
 The main purpose of the continuation phrase is to give the theme a feeling of forward movement, in contrast with presentation phrase.

-A cadence is basically a specifc “harmonic recipe” at the end of a phrase, that establishes a tonality.
+A cadence ends a phrase, and confirms a tonality.
 It does this by playing the V chord and then the I chord in succession.

 The period also has two distinct phrases called the antecedent and consequent.

-- The antecedent presents the basic idea, and then a contrasting idea, ending in a weak cadence.
+- The Antecedent Phrase presents the basic idea, and then a contrasting idea, ending in a weak cadence.

-- The consequent repeats the basic idea, and then has another contrasting idea, which ends in a stronger cadence, usually a Perfect Authentic Cadence.
+- The Consequent Phrase repeats the basic idea, and then has another contrasting idea, which ends in a stronger cadence, usually a Perfect Authentic Cadence.

 Small Ternary and Small Binary Form

-Larger musical forms include Sonata, Rondo, Variations, Fugue.
-What all of these forms do, is give you, the composer, a guide for developing your composition to its fullest potential.
+Larger musical forms include Sonata, Rondo, Concerto, and Variation forms.
+All of these forms give you, the composer, a guide for developing your composition to its fullest potential.
 Some do this by varying the tonal center, as in the Sonata or by alternating the main theme with varying contrasting sections, as in the Rondo.

 I can sing but cannot compose music